leo-bogert/bumblebee-multiscreen-tools/README.md

     primusrun -- COMAND

 **IMPORTANT**: With some applications either of both approaches may wrongly use the Intel GPU, try the other one if things seem very slow.
+Also much graphics-related software does offer a way to show info about the GPU it is using, if available always have a look at that.
 Also always try only using the Intel GPU, i.e. not using optirun/primusrun, because Bumblebee has a certain performance penalty due to copying video data across PCIe from the video buffer of the Nvidia GPU to the buffer of the Intel GPU.

 ## Donations